 After honing his skills with several short films, Nick Gaglia directed his first feature, Over the GW, based on a true story of an abusive, cult-like, drug-rehabilitation center.
-GW premiered at the 2007 Slamdance Film Festival, where it was the first "under the radar" narrative feature in the festival’s 13-year history to get a distribution deal after its first screening.
-Over the GW went on to win critical appraise through its nationwide, limited theatrical run:
+GW premiered at the 2007 Slamdance Film Festival, where it was the first "under-the-radar" narrative feature in the festival’s 13-year history to get a distribution deal after its first screening.
+Over the GW went on to win critical praise through its nationwide, limited theatrical run:

-In 2009, Gaglia released the narrative film Aaron Bacon -- inspired by the book Help at Any Cost by Maia Szalavitz.
-This film is based on the true story of a precocious, 16-year-old boy who dies as a result of abuse, including malpractice and starvation, in a tough-love, wilderness, drug-treatment facility.
-Fox News called the movie a "powerful film!"
+In 2009, Gaglia released the narrative film Aaron Bacon – inspired by the book Help at Any Cost by Maia Szalavitz.
+This film is based on the true story of a troubled, 16-year-old boy who dies as a result of physical abuse and starvation in a tough-love, wilderness, drug-treatment facility.
+Aaron Bacon made its world premiere at the Shanghai International Film Festival, followed by a US theatrical release where Fox News called the movie a "powerful film!"

-Gaglia’s activism work includes speaking on the topic of treatment abuse of adolescents at various conventions, universities, and venues; including Capitol Hill, NYU, Dr. Phil Show, Fox News, Real Talk, WOR Radio, Fordham University, and Cal State.
-In 2013, Gaglia received two humanitarian awards from the Survivors of Institutional Abuse Organization for the work he has done raising awareness through film.
+Gaglia’s activism includes speaking on the topic of treatment abuse of adolescents.
+He has spoken at venues such as Capitol Hill, Dr. Phil, NYU, Fox News, Real Talk, WOR Radio, Fordham University, and Cal State.
+In 2013, Gaglia received two humanitarian awards from the Survivors of Institutional Abuse organization in Washington, DC for the work he has done raising awareness through film.